Data collection for distant reading

 Research strategies for data collection

-Developing useful search terms
+Finding relevant search terms

 Regardless of the search engine or platform you use to find content related to a topic, it is important to carefully develop your search terms.
 Mistakes that students often make is that their search terms are either too broad or much too narrow.
-For example, searching for a podcast on "history" will give you more results than you can process, and it will not help you to create or answer a clear research question.
+For example, searching for a podcast or video on "history" will give you more results than you can process, and it will not help you to create or answer a clear research question.
 Instead of searching for “history,” you may want to search for “medieval history in France” to get a more manageable list of results.
 One example of the opposite challenge is that a student of mine in a past course tried to find podcasts on "genital mutilation" but the few results that came up had absolutely no reviews they could analyse.
 In such cases, it is recommended to branch out and consider related aspects such as female bodies, female sexuality, or violence against women.

-You can directly open the Apple podcasts app on your device for research, but you should be aware that reviews may only be visible when you open the show / episode website.
+When searching for videos or podcasts to scrape user comments, you can, of course, begin your search with the platform-integrated search features.
+Most people will find this easy on YouTube, but not everyone may be familiar with the App Store.
+Here, too, you can directly open the Apple podcasts app on your device or use the search box on the website for research, but you should be aware that reviews may only be visible when you open the show / episode website in your browser.
 This is a special challenge for MAC users as their machines tend to automatically re-direct to the app.
 Also, you have to consider that searching by keywords in the Apple Store will only give you limited results because the search engine focuses on podcast titles and the short podcast descriptions.
 If your keyword is not mentioned, a relevant podcast may not come up as a result, so using external research tools is recommended.

-Podcast aggregators, directories and recommendation sites
+Aggregators, directories and recommendation sites

 Websites like Podchaser, FeedSpot, or Listen Notes list top-rated and specialised podcasts.
 You can often filter podcasts by subject, reviews, and popularity.
 In addition, blogs and (tech) news sites also regularly feature podcast recommendations, such as the 60 Best Podcasts (2024) presented by online magazine Wired.
 After finding relevant podcasts, check whether they are available on Apple Podcasts.
 Most professional podcasts are on Apple.
+Similar services can also be used to identify popular YouTube channels or videos with many comments.
+Tech sides like Medium give advice on topics like "9 Ways To Find Trending Topics On YouTube In 2024".

 In the MA DC course "Machines of Knowledge", students are explicitly allowed to use ChatGPT (or similar tools) to get Podcast recommendations for their topics.
 However, the quality of the results that AI suggests varies greatly.
 It is, therefore, absolutely necessary to double-check if podcasts really exist, if they are available on Apple, if they cover the topic of interests, and if URLs provided by AI are correct.